latchset/kryoptic/README.md

 The license is currently set as the GPLv3.0+ as released by the FSF.

-This license is compatible with the OpenSSL ASL2.0 license and is a strong copyleft license which we find useful.
+This license is compatible with the OpenSSL ASL2.0 license and is a strong copyleft license, which we find useful.

-Unlike other copyleft projects we are not dogmatic and chose this license for the benefits we think it will brings to a self-contained project like kryoptic.
+Unlike other copyleft projects we are not dogmatic and chose this license for the benefits we think it will bring to a self-contained project like kryoptic.
 Namely that it strongly encourages modifications to be contributed back.

-If a party asks for it we will pragmatically evaluate a different license and will be open to make a change if we think that such change would in fact be in the best interest of the project.
-Note that requests of this kind need to come with a well reasoned rationale that shows benefits both for the requesting party and the upstream project.
+If a party asks for it, we will pragmatically evaluate a different license and will be open to making a change if we think that such a change would in fact be in the best interest of the project.
+Note that requests of this kind need to come with a well-reasoned rationale that shows benefits both for the requesting party and the upstream project.